What is Sepsis?

 There is no one sign for sepsis.
 You may feel like you are developing a flu-like illness, gastroenteritis or a chest infection at first.
 This makes it difficult to diagnosis sepsis and can result in delays in treatment until the condition worsens and becomes more serious.

-The UK Sepsis Trust (http://sepsistrust.org/) provides useful information on how to spot sepsis such as the below cards as well as available support for those who have had sepsis and/or their families.
+The UK Sepsis Trust (http://sepsistrust.org/) provides useful information on how to spot sepsis, such as being aware of any of the signs and symptoms listed on the SEPSIS poster below, as well as offering support and guidance for those who have had sepsis and/or their families.

 If you recognise these symptoms either in yourself or someone else you should seek urgent medical treatment.
 Although sepsis is dangerous, a quick response can make a huge difference.
 Sepsis CAN be beaten – if we all become more aware of the condition and learn to recognise the symptoms, we could save thousands of lives